SLAM-Lab/SANA-FE/README.md

 # Input Format

-Right now the simulator executes a series of commands, and input is formed as commands.
-A command is a single line of input, for now given as a bunch of files, in future I'll add an interactive option.
+Right now the simulator executes a series of commands, like a custom program.
+Both configuration and input is a series of commands to the simulator.
+A command is a single line of input, in future I'll add an interactive option.

 Each command does one specific thing e.g. define a neuron in an SNN, or a tile in a chip, or steps the simulation by one timestep.
 The complete list is given below.
 The order only matters that things are defined before they get used.
 E.g. you define the network and architecture before you map the two.

 Probably what you want to do is create a script to create the input commands and then kick off a simulation.
+An entire experiment can be captured in a single file or program.

 Note that `parse_arch.py` converts between a YAML description of a neuromorphic architecture to a set of architecture commands for the simulator.

-`run.py` is an example of a complete flow - creating an architecture, network and simulating a network for number of timesteps.
+`scripts/connected_layers_experiment.py` is an example of a complete flow - creating an architecture, network and simulating a network for number of timesteps.

 # Commands